sage-code/maj/basic.md

 ## Words

-A word have a role in a sentence.
-Maj unlike most other languages is using a special syntax rule to differentiate word category by _coda_.
-The coda is the last letter of the word.
-Words that have different coda and same root have related meaning.
+A word is a composition of sounds in a rapid succession without a pause.
+Maj have two kind of words: basic words and composite words.
+Words are used together in propositions.
+Sometimes a word can have different roles but most of the time one word can have a single role.

 **notes:**
-1. A word in general start with a consonant or a vowel but should end with a vowel.
-This rule makes words easy to connect together in a phrase using prepositions and articles.
+1. A word in general start with a consonant or a vowel but usually ends with a vowel.
+This rule makes words easy to connect together in propositions using articles.
 2. A word has a _root_ and _coda_.
 Root is invariable, but changing the _coda_ will change the meaning of the word.
-The word meaning must be related somehow.
-If a word does not have a related meaning, it will be a funny mistake to use it.
+The words having same root are related.
-3. Words having root with coda can not exist without a coda.
-You can add a suffix to a word but a root word without the coda can means something different, a shorter word maybe totally unrelated to the word with coda.
+3. Words having a root and coda can not exist without the coda.
+You can add a suffix to a word but a root word without the coda can be something else.
+A shorter word may be totally unrelated a longer word.

-* qara   = square (shape)
-* qar'ma = square brackets [] (symbol)
-* pos    = behind
-* poso   = own/posses

 **coda:**

-* Nouns are finalized with {"a", "e", "y", "h"} or consonant;
+* Nouns are finalized with vowels: Group1: {"a", "e"}, Group2:{"y", "h"};
-* Verbs are finalized with {"o","u","a"} and suffix: { 'so, 'fu, 'pa };
+* Verbs are finalized with vowels: Tense1:  {"o","u","a"} and Suffix: { 'so, 'fu, 'pa };
-* Adjectives and Adverbs are finalized with {"o", "y"};
+* Adjectives and Adverbs are finalized with any letter and must agree with the verb;
-* Prepositions are {1, 2, 3} letters long and finalized with one vowel;
+* Prepositions are two or three letter long and do not have coda;

+**root:**

+In dictionary the root is using a particular coda, to avoid large dictionary.

+* The nouns are terminated with "a"
+* The verbs are terminated with "u"
+* The adverbs and adjectives with "o"

 ## Pronoun

-Is a word that can function by itself as a noun in a phrase to refer either to the participants in the discourse or to someone or something mentioned elsewhere in the discourse.
+Is a word that can function as a noun in a phrase to refer either to the participants in the discourse or to someone or something mentioned elsewhere in the discourse.
 Maj pronoun is regular and have the following features:

 * pronoun has 3 persons (I, II, III)
 * pronoun has 3 cases: nominative, objective, possessive